 The Nation thrsts for water in Refidim and quarrel with Moshe.
 Moshe hits a rock with his rod in front of the elders, producing a stream of water and names the location Massah and Merivah after this incident.

 From the 'wilderness of Sin' the Jews journey and encamped in Rephidim, where there was no water to drink.
-The Jews quarrel with Moshe who questions them why they are testing Hashem.
+The Jews aside for the Tribe of Levi quarrel with Moshe who questions them why they are testing Hashem.
 Once again they complain why to Moshe why he took them out from Egypt to have them, their children and livestock die from thirst.
 Moshe cries out to Hashem saying they are almost ready to stone him.
 Hashem instructs him to pass before the Jews and to take with him the elders of Yisroel and the rod with which he smote the river.
 Acting upon Hashem's instructions, Moshe hits a rock in front of the elders, producing a stream of water.
 Moshe names the location Massah and Merivah after the quarrel of the Jews and their test to see if Hashem was among them or not.

 Battle of Amalek